jmartty/nesquikcsv/README.md

 Fork of the Fastest-CSV gem to support any encoding, using UTF-8 by default.

-Uses native C code to parse CSV lines in MRI Ruby.
+Uses native C code to parse CSV lines in MRI Ruby, falls back to standard library CSV parser for JRuby

 Supports standard CSV according to RFC4180.
 Not the so-called "csv" from Excel.